anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 example on simple enrollment: "/.well-known/est/simpleenroll" This approach is generalized to the following notation:
 "/.well-known/&lt;enrollment-protocol&gt;/&lt;request&gt;"
-in which &lt;enrollment-protocol&gt; may be an already existing protocol or a newly defined approach.
+in which &lt;enrollment-protocol&gt; can be an already existing protocol or a newly defined approach.
 Note that enrollment is considered here as a sequence of at least a certification request and a certification response.
 In case of existing enrollment protocols the following notation is used proving compatibility to BRSKI:

-* &lt;enrollment-protocol&gt;: references either EST {{RFC7030}} as in BRSKI or CMP, CMC, SCEP, or newly defined approaches as alternatives.
+* &lt;enrollment-protocol&gt;: MUST reference the protocol being used, which MAY be EST {{RFC7030}} as in BRSKI or CMP, CMC, SCEP, or a newly defined approach.
   Note: additional endpoints (well-known URIs) at the registrar may need to be defined by the utilized enrollment protocol.

-* &lt;request&gt;: depending on the utilized enrollment protocol, the &lt;request&gt; path component describes the required operation at the registrar side.
+* &lt;request&gt;: depending on the utilized enrollment protocol, the &lt;request&gt; path component MUST describe the required operation at the registrar side.
 Enrollment protocols are expected to define their request endpoints, as done by existing protocols (see also {{exist_prot}}).